 Before we delve into the specifics, it's important to be aware of the most common reasons your chicken might be unwell:

 Aspergillosis: A fungal infection from Aspergillus spores, often found in mouldy bedding or feed.
 Symptoms include severe respiratory distress and lethargy.
-Antifungal medications like itraconazole or voriconazole may be prescribed.
+Antifungal medications like itraconazole or voriconazole may be prescribed by a vet, but the simple option is clear out the coop, disinfect, and put down fresh bedding that is specifically treated, normally this is sterilised and has the dust removed.

 Laryngotracheitis: A viral infection causing severe respiratory distress and sometimes bloody mucus.
 There are no specific antiviral treatments, so supportive care is crucial.